HardNet++: Nonlinear Constraint Enforcement in Neural Networks: Constrained Learning Methodology

 \subsection{Learning with Hard Constraints for Optimization}

 The proposed methodology for enforcing constraints in neural network outputs is particularly relevant to learned optimization solvers.
 Consider an optimization problem of the form

 that needs to be solved for different instances of $x$.
 The idea is to train a neural network to map an optimization context $x$ to a candidate solution $y_\theta$, rather than solving a constrained optimization independently at each instance.
-Often, the objective function $Z_x(y)$ itself is chosen as the loss function during training.
+Often, the objective function $Z_x(y)$ itself is chosen as the loss function during training, \revised{rather than employing a supervised training approach, where the loss is defined by a distance between the predicted solution and a ground truth optimum}.
 Our methodology is well-suited for learned optimization problems because we can ensure the feasibility of the candidate solution $y_\theta$ via our iterative projection method.